- Residence Halls

 All residence halls are smoke free.
 Students, who choose to smoke outside, must stand at least 30 feet away from the building or go to the designated areas.

 Commercial solicitation is prohibited.
 It is prohibited for vendors and organizations seeking funds, services or memberships to solicit or attempt to sell products in the halls.
 However, solicitation for certain worthy causes or those in the best interest of the university community may be authorized to take place in the main lobby area with approval.
 No one is allowed to solicit door-to-door.
-Residents are not permitted to operate any time of business out of their room.
+Residents are not permitted to operate any kind of business out of their room.

 Each residence hall room has an active telephone line for campus and local service.
 Students may obtain long distance service through the University's Telephone Communications.
 Residents who need their phone line or phone jack repaired should report this to firstname.lastname@example.org.